 Dubai has been facilitating the development of design through a wide range of events and festivals.
-The leading fair in the Middle East and South Asia, Design Days Dubai is dedicated to collectible and limited edition furniture design.
+The leading fair in the Middle East and South Asia, Downtown Design features Downtown Editions, which is dedicated to collectible and limited edition furniture design.
 International designers and gallerists take part to the event, providing many opportunities for Dubai's emerging design studios and young professionals.
 The Dubai Design Week also aims to shed the spotlight on Dubai's design community, covering multiple disciplines ranging from graphic design to urban architecture and industrial design.

 Committed to place design and creativity at the heart of its policies, the Dubai Government completed the Dubai Design District (D3).
 The project aims to meet the needs amongst design practitioners, creative professionals and artists of the region, to formalise dedicated infrastructures supporting design and the cultural ecosystem as a whole.
 The D3 project plans to establish 500 creative enterprises, generating 10,000 new jobs.
 This initiative is part of the Dubai Design & Innovation Blueprint masterplan, built through strong partnership between the government, the private sector and institutional stakeholders, to leverage the city's creative potential.